prograils/playbook/the_people.md

 ### Absence:

-Internal absence policy is meticulously guided by our another home-made app.
+Our internal day off policy is meticulously guided by our another home-made app.
 It's called 'Absence' and it helps us to manage our vacations.
 Employees are entitled to 20 day-offs.
 Annual leave is paid, unused leave is also covered by a financial compensation.
 To maintain smooth work-flow within the company, no more than 55% of the team can be out of the office at a time.
 Longer absence should be planned in advance (according to our policy 1 day-off = 1 week), sometimes, however, there are exceptions to the rule.